edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 1. For **S3 compression and encryption** check that the settings are set to **Disabled**, and for **Error logging**, ensure that it is **Enabled** for future troubleshooting if required.

 1. Under **IAM Role**, select **Create new or choose** to bring up a new IAM role creation page.

-Under IAM Role, use the drop down menu to select **Create a new IAM Role**.
+1. Under IAM Role, use the drop down menu to select **Create a new IAM Role**, then enter a name such as `firehose_delivery_role_waf_logs` .
 This will automatically generate the permissions required for our Firehose to use the configured settings for CloudWatch, S3, Lambda and ElasticSearch.

 1. Proceed to the next step by selecting **Allow**.